owncloud/docs/docs/checking-broken-links.md

 To check broken links you need to prepare with following steps:

-1. Make the compiled documenatation available for browsing by using a webserver like [our Yarn target](./build-the-docs.md#viewing-the-html-documentation), [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php), Apache or NGINX
+1. Make the compiled documentation available for browsing by using a webserver like [our Yarn target](./build-the-docs.md#viewing-the-html-documentation), [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php), Apache or NGINX
 2. Install a Broken Link Checker like our Yarn target